I’m running for mayor because everyone in Madison deserves the opportunity to thrive.

 I moved to Madison almost 20 years ago for an internship and fell in love with this city.
 I turned that internship into a job writing environmental policy followed by a job at UW.
 After renting an apartment, I bought a house in the Eken Park neighborhood.
 That house is still my home 10 years later, with my partner Amy, our dog Leo, and three cats.

+With the right leadership, we can solve these challenges.
 I am the managing director of the Mayors Innovation Project, a national learning network for mayors throughout the country.
-Every day I work with mayors and their senior staff to solve problems just like those facing our city and together we make cities throughout the country more progressive and compassionate for their residents.
+Every day I work with mayors and their senior staff to solve problems just like those facing our city and together we make cities across the country more responsive and compassionate for their residents.
 Over the 13 years I’ve done this, I’ve learned a lot about city policy solutions, but I’ve learned more about how to find the best solutions, how to connect with experts, and how to successfully implement good policy.
-I’ve helped cities stabilize their water systems, focus on early childhood education, support entrepreneurship, tackle climate change, build community engagement strategies, and much more.
+I’ve helped cities stabilize their water systems, strengthen early childhood education, support entrepreneurship, tackle climate change, build community engagement, address mental health and substance abuse issues and much more.
 My experience working with mayors and cities around the country will be a tremendous asset to Madison.

-Satya Rhodes-Conway is a candidate for mayor of Madison.
+Satya Rhodes-Conway is a candidate for Madison mayor.